How to boost in-app purchases for your e-commerce brand

 In a nutshell, gamification is a way of improving the customer experience in the culture by:

-• Creating a real buzz around an experience or event (particularly online).
+• Creating a real buzz around an experience or event (particularly online)

-• Making a museum visit fun and memorable.
+• Making a museum visit more fun and memorable;

-• Enabling consumers to reappropriate cultural content.
+• Enabling consumers to reappropriate cultural content;

-• Multiplying interactions between visitors to federate communities around a cultural institution.
+• Multiplying interactions between visitors themselves to federate committed communities around a cultural institution.

-Whether it’s an interactive game, a treasure hunt, an augmented reality digital tour or a photo competition, operators have no shortage of ways to gamify and improve customer experience.
+Whether it’s an interactive game, a treasure hunt, an augmented reality digital tour or a photo competition, culture and leisure operators have no shortage of ways to gamify and therefore improve their customer experience.

-Here are 4 use cases to inspire you:
+Here are 4 use cases to inspire you.

 Wait marketing before a visit or cultural event

-Wait marketing is based on the use of digital tools to animate an audience before the launch of a product or in the queue at an event.
-It is used in certain sectors where consumers have to wait in a waiting room (particularly in the medical world).
+Wait marketing is based on the use of digital tools to animate an audience before the launch of a new product or in the queue at a cultural event.
+It is a lever used in certain sectors where consumers have to wait (in the medical world), but also in events.

-The aim is to optimise the user experience and to make the most of customers’ waiting time.
-This time can be used to display information prior to a visit.
-But above all, wait marketing can transform this tedious moment into a pleasant and entertaining one.
+The aim is to optimise the user experience before it begins and to make the most of customers’ waiting time.
+This time can be used to display information prior to a visit; but above all, wait marketing can transform this moment into a pleasant and entertaining one.

-Before the event begins, the cultural institution can broadcast a quiz on a large screen.
-It’s a great way to keep visitors waiting while testing their knowledge and skills by teasing out what would happen next.
+Before the visit begins the cultural institution can broadcast a quiz.
+It’s a way to keep visitors waiting while testing their knowledge and skills by teasing out what would happen next.

-For the Paris-Roubaix race, the Haut de France region set up an Outrun game to immerse participants in the sporting event.
-The campaign engaged the public and recruited leads with an entry form for a competition involving attractive prizes (goodies, etc.)
+For the Paris-Roubaix race, the Haut de France region set up an Outrun game to immerse participants in the heart of the sporting event.
+The campaign engaged the public and recruited qualified leads by means of an entry form for a competition to win attractive prizes (goodies, etc.)

 Example: improving the customer experience